jod35/fastapi-beyond-crud-docs/docs/chapter1.md

 ### 1. Virtual Environment Creation

 Begin by creating a virtual environment using the built-in Python module `venv`.
 If you already have Python installed, you might not need to install it separately.
 However, on Linux, installation may be necessary based on your distribution.
-In your cmmandline or terminal, type the following command.
+In your commandline or terminal, type the following command.

 ```bash
 python3 -m venv env